Current Research and Scholarly Interests

-Chronic wounds are also associated with an inflamed extracellular matrix that contributes to immune dysregulation and delayed wound healing.
-We use diabetic models of chronic wounds to study how the extracellular matrix and regulatory T-cells govern wound healing.
-We are also working to devise therapies to promote healing and minimize scarring.
+Chronic wounds, like tissues under autoimmune attack, are associated with an inflamed extracellular matrix that contributes to immune dysregulation and chronic wounds.
+We use models of diabetic wound healing to study how the extracellular matrix governs wound healing and local immunity.

 The Immunology of Microbial Biofilms

-Pseudomonas aeruginosa is a major human pathogen that causes chronic infections of wounds and other tissues.
-The virulence of P. aeruginosa is dependent on its ability to form biofilms – communities of bacteria and extracellular matrix that promote colonization, antibiotic resistance, and immune evasion.
-We are studying how biofilm components suppress local immune responses in infected wounds.
+Pseudomonas aeruginosa is a major pathogen in wound infections and other settings.
+The virulence of Pseudomonas aeruginosa is predicated on its ability to form biofilms.
+These are networks of host and microbial extracellular matrix that promote colonization, antibiotic resistance, and immune evasion.
+We are studying how polymers and bacterial factors within those biofilms suppress local immune responses in infected wounds.
 Further, we are developing innovative strategies to treat chronic infections by disrupting microbial biofilms.